BytecodeAgency/Coding-Standards/README.md

 * If your project uses a set of dependencies (like Mongo and Node) working together in a complex way, write a Dockerfile or Docker Compose file
 * Write a clear description for your commit which makes clear what was changed or added, fo example: not `"styling updates"`, but rather `"improved styling for the menu dropdown"`
 * Before pushing, see if you are pushing the right files and you are not uploading confidential files or files that should not be in the Git repository
-* If your commit is to fix a Gitlab issue, include the issue number in your commit message, so your commit/branch will be linked to the correct issue
+* If your commit is to fix a GitLab issue, include the issue number in your commit message, so your commit/branch will be linked to the correct issue
 * Try to commit at least around every hour or two or after important milestones
 * Use [semantic versioning](https://semver.org/) for production releases

+# Docker

+* To ensure compatibility between local, development, staging, test and production environments, the use of Docker is encouraged
+* Docker Compose should be used when there are multiple services running, like PHP and MySQL
+* Using Docker Compose for just one container is still encourtaged
+* Always prefer 2 smaller containers over 1 larger one
+* For running services in production, Docker Compose is prefered over systemd, init.d, etc.
+* If Nginx is used (as a reverse proxy), Nginx should be run through Docker Compose
+* Usage of Linux Alpine is prefered, because it is a very light distro and will speed things up a lot
+* The `docker-compose.yml` file should be the same between environments, so no `-prod.yml`, `-dev.yml` files
+* GitLab can be used as container repository

 # HTML